If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘Where is he?’
 Alicia asked.

 ‘He’s got detention with Umbridge.’
 Ginny’s voice piped up from within the huddle.
-‘Hi, Harry.’
+‘Hey, Harry.’

 Harry eased his wrist out of Katie’s grasp and gave the huddle a wave.

 ‘Well, we’ll start with chaser trials, then,’ Angelina said.
 ‘Ginny, since you’re the only one who wants to try out for seeker and chaser, you can join this first.
-You’ll be reserve seeker either way, as Harry’s first and there’s nobody else who wants to play there for some reason.’
+You’ll be the reserve seeker either way.
+Harry’s first and there’s nobody else who wants to play there for some reason.’

 Katie beamed.
 ‘They probably think Harry will murder them for trying to steal his spot on the team.’